NYU-CSO/recitation/r5/README.md

 ```

 As we can see in the above output, the next instruction to be executed has an arrow next to it.
-And based on the dissembled output, the next instruction has an address `0x000000000040056d`.
+And based on the dissembled output, the next instruction is stored at memory address `0x000000000040056d`.
-And this is what the content of the %eip register should be.
+And this should be the value of the %rip register.
 Let's check that it indeed is
 the case.

 ```